sparkfun/SparkFun_GNSSDO/docs/oscillator.md

 The firmware then monitors the **PVTGeodetic RxClkBias** (as 64-bit float in milliseconds).
 When **RxClkBias** is positive, receiver time is ahead of system time and the oscillator frequency should be reduced.
 When **RxClkBias** is negative, receiver time is behind system time and the oscillator frequency should be increased.
 The firmware will adjust the SiT5358 oscillator frequency via the 26-bit Digital Frequency Control register accordingly.
 As per Appendix D, the frequency will be changed by no more than 3ppb per second.

-Consider this example:

-* The TCXO frequency has not yet been changed.
-It is running at the default 10.000000 MHz.
-* The RxClkBias reports that receiver time is ahead of system time by 200 nanoseconds (+200ns).
-* The TCXO clock period is 100ns.
-* The 200ns bias corresponds to 2 clock cycles.
-* To remove that bias in one second, the oscillator frequency would need to be reduced to 9.999998 MHz.
-* That is a change of 2 parts in 10000000, or 0.2ppm, or 200ppb.
-* The fastest the frequency can be changed is 3ppb per second.
-* Since the SiT5358 has a default Pull Range of 6.25ppm, and the Pull Register is 26-bit signed, 3ppb corresponds to 16106 LSB.
-* The firmware writes the value -16106 to the Pull Register, reducing the frequency to 9.99999997 MHz.
-* The loop repeats.
+The Proportional (P) and Integral (I) terms can be adjusted via the ESP32 firmware settings.

 The **LOCK** LED will illuminate and PPS pulses will be generated when RxClkBias is less than 10ns.
+The OLED will show **PPS On** when pulses are being generated.

 * **setPPSParameters, Interval, Polarity, Delay, TimeScale, MaxSyncAge, PulseWidth**